avaneev/lzav/README.md

 qualities, and its actual performance depends on the data being compressed.
 LZAV may show an exceptional performance on your specific data.

-It is also worth noting that LZ77-based compression methods like LZAV and LZ4 usually have an advantage over dictionary- and entropy-based coding in that hash-table-based compression has a very small overhead while LZ77-alike decompression has none at all - this is especially relevant for smaller data.
+It is also worth noting that compression methods like LZAV and LZ4 usually have an advantage over dictionary- and entropy-based coding in that hash-table-based compression has a very small overhead while classic LZ77 decompression has none at all - this is especially relevant for smaller data.

 For a more comprehensive in-memory compression algorithms benchmark you may